fifthposition/vim-swift-syntax/README.md

 vim-swift-syntax
 ================

-A Vim syntax file for Swift.
+This is a very basic Vim syntax file for [Swift](https://developer.apple.com/swift/).
+It is for example purposes only at present.
+Do not take internally.